SDA-SE/mongodb-operator/docs/usage.md

 * The `authSource` is the allowed database itself for MongoDB instances and the admin database for DocumentDB instances.
 As DocumentDB uses the admin database for all users, there is no need to configure `authSource`.
+* There is a hard limit of 64 characters for the database name.
+  The database name is built from `<metadata.namespace>_<metadata.name>`.
+  The namespace is used to avoid collisions and therefore data security issues.
+  Be aware that the length of `metadata.namespace` plus the length of `metadata.name` does not exceed 63 characters.
+  This error can be recognized in the log of the Operator and by the fact that no Secret is created for the MongoDb resource.